DRpandaMD/Cloud-Engineer-Bootcamp/Essentials-Linux-System-Admin-LFS201/Filesystem-Features/Readme.md

 Flag values are stored in the file inode and may be modified and set only by the root user.
 They are viewed with **lsattr** and set with **chattr**

+### inode

+What information is not stored on the inode? -- File name

 ### Flags:

 * i: Immutable